oracle-samples/adb-connectors/aws-quicksight/aws-quicksight-connector-guide.md

 **Introduction**

-Amazon QuickSight powers data-driven organizations with unified business intelligence (BI) at hyperscale.
+Amazon QuickSight is a business intelligence (BI) service.
 With QuickSight, all users can meet varying analytic needs from the same source of truth through modern interactive dashboards, paginated reports, embedded analytics, and natural language queries.

 QuickSight can connect to various databases within the AWS cloud as well as other clouds services and on premise databases.